Waardenburg syndrome (overview) E70.32

 According to genetic and clinical criteria, 4 main types of Waardenburg syndrome (WS) are distinguished (WS1-WS4):

 WS IV is inherited in an autosomal recessive manner.
-Mutations of the endothelin-3 and endothelin-B receptor genes as well as of the SOX10 gene, both genes responsible for neural crest differentiation, have been detected.
-In addition, there is aganglionosis of the colon (similar to Hirschsprung's disease).
+Mutations of the endothelin-3 and endothelin-B receptor genes as well as the SOX10 gene, both genes responsible for neural crest differentiation, have been detected.
+In addition, there is an aganglionosis of the colon (similar to Hirschsprung's disease).

 Occurrence/Epidemiology